Impatiens Necrotic Spot Virus and Tomato Spotted Wilt Virus

 ImmunoStrips from Agdia Inc 30380 County Rd.
 6 Elkhart, Indiana 46514

 Another option for detecting tospoviruses is to send a plant sample to a plant disease diagnostic clinic.
-Samples may be sent to the University of Massachusetts Plant Disease Diagnostic Lab, 101 University Drive, UMass, Amherst, MA 01003 (a fee will be charged).
+Samples may be sent to the University of Massachusetts Plant Disease Diagnostic Lab.
 One problem with testing for viruses is that some host plant species do not express TSWV or INSV symptoms until long after the initial infection.
 Cyclamen, for example, can show no symptoms for up to two months after infection.

 Elimination of infected plant material and WFTs are the most important management practices.
 Newly-acquired plant shipments should be inspected for evidence of thrips and symptoms of virus before being introduced into the greenhouse.
 Symptomatic plants should be discarded or isolated and the supplier should be notified after laboratory confirmation of the disease.
 Since various weed species can harbor the viruses, thorough weed control is important.
 If possible, keep vegetatively propagated plants isolated from those produced from seed.
 Do not grow vegetable transplants in the same greenhouse with susceptible ornamentals.
 Thrips populations should be monitored with sticky traps.
 Since only a small number of viruliferous thrips are necessary to start an epidemic, total eradication of WFT should be the goal.